KitsuneNoctus/MicroMuse/README.md

 # MicroMuse
 Make School | MOB 2.3 | Final Project for MOB 2.3

-> A project that allows users to look at the 50 top artists on Spotify and preview their songs.
-Allows the user to then save the songs they like.
+> A project that allows users to look at the top artists of their Spotify account and preview their songs.
+Allows the user to then save the songs they like (Within the app).
+ - **Note!** You will need the Spotify App installed in order to use the login feature for this application

 ## Technologies
  - CoreData